 Sage: In 1597, herbalist John Gerard proclaimed sage was “singularly good for the head and quickeneth the nerves and memory”.
 In one of the few clinical trials looking at sage’s ability to improve memory, healthy, young adults who had taken sage oil capsules performed significantly better in a word recall test.
 The study — funded by Oxford Natural Products — appears in the latest edition of the journal Pharmacology, Biochemistry and Behaviour.
 In the study from researchers at the Medicinal Plant Research Centre, 44 healthy, young adults took either sage oil capsules or a placebo.
 The participants then took a series of word recall tests.
 The people who had taken the sage oil consistently had better word recall — a sign that sage may help improve memory.
 The exact cause of AD is unknown, but some physicians believe an accumulation of aluminum in the brain, or a defect in the production of a brain chemical called acetylcholine (involved with short-term memory) is the cause.
 Sage is believed to bind to specific receptors in the brain and imitate the action of acetylcholine.
 Sage’s antioxidant and anti-inflammatory properties could be valuable in Alzheimer’s treatment.

-Rhodiola (Rhodiola rosea): Russian research indicate that rhodiola reduces stress and fatigue; improves memory; enhances concentration and physical fitness; and increases overall well-being.
+Rhodiola (Rhodiola rosea): Russian research indicate that rhodiola reduces stress and fatigue; improves memory; enhances concentration and physical fitness, mental energy and increases overall well-being.
 Better yet, rhodiola stimulates the immune system, enabling the body’s own defenses to ward off the effects of stress.
 In one double-blind pilot study, students were given rhodiola or a placebo just before taking exams.
 After 20 days, the rhodiola group showed improvement in their physical fitness, coordination and mental sharpness.
 The recommended daily dose is 100 mg of a rhodiola supplement standardized to contain 3 percent rosavin.